polycube-network/polycube/Documentation/services/pcn-nat/nat.rst

 Masquerade can be either enabled or disabled.

-When enabled, the source IP address of the packet is set to the IP of the EXTERNAL port of the NAT, and a new source port is assigned.
+When enabled, the source IP address of the packet is set to the external IP of the NAT, and a new source port is assigned.

 To enable masquerade: